EricWcr7/CSC207-Project/README.md

 ## Features

-- Add, edit, and delete personal recipes.
+- **User Account Management**: Sign up, log in, and save personalized preferences.
+- **Recipe Search**: Search for recipes by name, displaying related dishes dynamically.
-- Save favorite recipes for easy access.
+- **Favorites**: Save favorite recipes for quick access.
-- Generate shopping lists based on selected recipes.
+- **Shopping List Generator**: Generate shopping lists based on saved favourite recipes.
+- **Add Recipes**: Add self-designated recipes.
+- **Delete Recipes**: Delete self-designated recipes.
-- Like, dislike, and comment on recipes.
+- **Social Interactions**: Like and dislike on recipes.
-- Display related dishes dynamically based on search inputs.
-- Seamlessly interact with TheMealDB API for recipe retrieval and File.io API for storage.
+- **API Integration**: Fetch existing high-quality recipes from TheMealDB API and store them in the cloud using File.io API.
+- **Community Interaction**: Share recipes with others and engage with their contributions since the user and recipe databases are stored in File.IO API.

 ---